alexhcole95/pivottechschool/README.md

-## This is a repository that consists of my work while at PivotTechSchool.

-Each branch will be a separate project and will be named accordingly.

-***
+## Hello!

+This branch consists of an HTTP client that retrieves Marvel characters.

+The project was coded and tested in GoLand.

+---

 **Thanks for looking!** Please reach out if there are any questions!